youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **Compensation**

-Approx. $24-28/hour or $54,000-$58,000/year (to be set by HR)
+For candidates with a bachelor's or master's degree: $27.09/hour

-For candidates with a Ph.D., this position may be converted into a postdoc position, with commensurate compensation and additional opportunities for publication.
-However, the minimum requirement is a bachelor’s degree.
+For candidates with a Ph.D., this position may be converted into a postdoc position, with commensurate compensation (approx. $58,000-$62,000/year) and additional opportunities for analysis and publication.

 ## **Purpose**